 For something slightly more personal, here’s one of my personal favorite gifts from an employee: photo frames filled with one of my favorite quotes and a photo of the team.
 If you have access to a printer, print out some fun quotes (just scroll Pinterest for “work quotes,” both inspiring and funny), head to basically any store anywhere to buy some classy looking frames, and suddenly you’ve got a personal gift.

-You can also look into subscription boxes like Craft Coffee or Escape Monthly—three months worth is a generous gift, and all you have to do is put your credit card number in and say, “Keep an eye out for the mail!”
+You can also look into subscription boxes like Craft Coffee or Sock of the Month Club—three months worth is a generous gift, and all you have to do is put your credit card number in and say, “Keep an eye out for the mail!”

 Good news for you.
 Now, time to get shopping.